oshitha191/LoanApprovalPrediction/README.md

 Random Forest Classifier

-Gradient Boosting
+Gradient Boosting Classifier

-AdaBoost
+AdaBoost Classifier

 K-Nearest Neighbors (KNN)

 Bagging Classifier (Random Forest as base estimator)

-After evaluation, Random Forest performed the best and was selected as the final model.
+After evaluation, the Random Forest Classifier performed the best and was selected as the final model.

-📊 Model Evaluation
+6. Model Evaluation

-Evaluation metrics include:
+The models were evaluated using the following metrics:

 Accuracy